slysherz/discord-archive-bot/NOTES.md

 ## Todo
-- Improve documentation
-- Notes

-## Bugs
+## Known bugs
-- Editing update message to change the id doesn't restore deleted message
+- Editing an update message to change the id doesn't restore deleted message

 ### Ideas
 A bunch of ideas that are worth exploring